Harrison Ford Serves Sexy Senior Teas As He Prepares To Film ‘Indiana Jones 5’ In Los Angeles

 Inasmuch as Harrison Ford is an A-list actor, and has been for decades, he’s best known for two roles in particular: Han Solo in the Star Wars films, and Indiana Jones in the titular films of the same name.

-According to the Daily Mail, Harrison Ford stepped out of a plane that he piloted, himself, when he and his wife Calista Flockhart landed in Los Angeles so he could prepare to film the fifth installment of the Indiana Jones series of movies (which is, as of right now, merely only titled Indiana Jones 5).
+According to the Daily Mail, Harrison Ford stepped out of a plane that he piloted, when he and his wife, Calista Flockhart, landed in Los Angeles so he could prepare to film the fifth installment of the Indiana Jones series of movies, which is, as of right now, only titled Indiana Jones 5.

 The film, which was originally speculated to be delayed in filming for at least a year, seems to be back on track.